samiramrullah/IRM-Task-Bootcamp/README.md

 # Risk Avoidance Strategy
 * Conduct a cybersecurity risk assessment
+   * A risk assessment can help uncover potential gaps in your organization’s security controls and offer insight into the assets that need to be protected
+   * The security controls currently in place.
+Conducting a cybersecurity risk assessment can also help your organization’s IT security team identify areas of vulnerability that could be potentially exploited and prioritize which vulnerabilities should be remediated first.
+   * Security ratings are a great way to gain a real-time look at cybersecurity posture of the organization and third-party vendors as well.
 * Establish network access controls
 * Implement firewalls and antivirus software
 * Create a patch management schedule